pepegar/mu-workshop/47deg-slides/slides/slides.md

 ## ClientApp

-Just with the IOApp and the main method with only one line running the ClientProgram.
+Just with the **IOApp** and the main method with only one line running the **ClientProgram**.

 ---

 ## Connect to each other

-Point your client to `http://172.168.1.222:8000` and send messages!
+Point your client to `http://telecaster.local:19683` and send messages!

 ---

 ## Thanks!

 TODO: add bibliografia
+Mu
+Avro
+GRPC